 CVs are needed to apply for academic positions.
 A CV is a thorough account of your academic, research, teaching, and presentation history.
 You should have your CV should be reviewed by both the CCPD and your departmental advisor to ensure that it is tailored specifically to your field.

-Additional information and samples are available in B.Hired.
+Additional information and samples are available in Handshake.

-If you would like to meet with a career advisor to work on your documents and/or have them reviewed, you can request an appointment in B.Hired.
-We strongly recommend you look over the document resources in B.Hired (resources section) and attempt a draft document, or make edits to an existing document, before meeting with a career advisor.
+If you would like to meet with a career advisor to work on your documents and/or have them reviewed, you can request an appointment in Handshake.
+We strongly recommend you look over the document resources in Handshake (resources section) and attempt a draft document, or make edits to an existing document, before meeting with a career advisor.